History of local government in Wales

 The history of local government in Wales in a recognisably modern form emerged during the late 19th century.
 Administrative counties and county boroughs were first established in Wales in 1889.
 Urban and rural districts were formed in 1894.
 These were replaced in 1974 by a two-tier authority system across the country comprising eight counties and, within them, thirty-seven districts.
 This system was itself replaced by the introduction of 22 single-tier authorities in 1996.

 Local Government Act 1888

 From 1889 to 1974, counties made up of administrative counties and county boroughs were used for local government purposes.
-The counties were created by the Local Government Act 1888 (51 & 52 Vict, c.
+The counties were created by the Local Government Act 1888 (51 & 52 Vict. c.
 41), which applied without distinction across Wales and England, and in Wales the administrative counties were based on the historic counties of Wales, but they were not entirely identical.

-The 1888 Act did not create elected district councils, but anticipated their later creation, which came with the Local Government Act 1894.
-The 1894 Act created 'urban districts' and 'rural districts'.
+The 1888 act did not create elected district councils, but anticipated their later creation, which came with the Local Government Act 1894 (56 & 57 Vict. c.
+73).
+The 1894 act created 'urban districts' and 'rural districts'.